micro/micro/README.md

 - **proxy:** A transparent service proxy built on [Go Micro](https://github.com/micro/go-micro).
 Offload service discovery, load balancing, fault tolerance, message encoding, middleware, monitoring and more to a single a location.
 Run it standalone or alongside your service.

+- **registry:** The registry provides service discovery to locate other services, store feature rich metadata and endpoint information.
+It's a service explorer which lets you centrally and dynamically store this info at runtime.

 - **store:** State is a fundamental requirement of any system.
 We provide a key-value store to provide simple storage of state which can be shared between services or offload long term to keep microservices stateless and horizontally scalable.